oppia/oppia-web-developer-docs/Google-Summer-of-Code-2020.md

 **Suggested Milestones**

 1. Introduce screen-diff/screenshot testing to the application, and write test cases to cover the current (mobile phone) UI.
 This framework should also be used in subsequent milestones to validate the tablet UI and ensure that no regressions occur.
 2. Create designs for all tablet screens.
-Implement high-fidelity code for tablet UI in the HomeFragment, Navigation Drawer, TopicTabs and Revision screens.
+Implement high-fidelity code for tablet UI in the HomeFragment, Navigation Drawer and TopicTabs screens.
 3. Implement high-fidelity code for tablet UI in all remaining screens (ExplorationPlayer, QuestionPlayer, Settings, Help, Feedback, Profile, Revision and any other screens present in the application).

 **Notes**
 - Your proposal should include the approach for screenshot testing and how the tablet layout will be introduced in the current codebase.
-Also, add designs/mocks for at least 3 screens from for any of the following: HomeFragment, Navigation Drawer, TopicTabs, ExplorationPlayer, QuestionPlayer, Revision.
+Also, add designs/mocks for at least 3 screens from any of the following: HomeFragment, Navigation Drawer, TopicTabs, ExplorationPlayer, QuestionPlayer, Revision.
 - It is fine to switch around the tasks in milestones 2 and 3.
 The above is just a rough breakdown of work items based on the assumption that the more important ones should be done first.

 ### 4.2.
 Analytics Support